- The “Silent Epidemic”

 “Accidental” prescription drug deaths are at an all-time high in the United States.
 A recent study of death certificates shows that home deaths from prescription drug overdoses have gone up dramatically in the past 20 years (from 1,132 deaths in 1983 to 12,426 in 2004).
 That represents an increase of more than 700 percent during that time period (when adjusted for population growth).
 Although awareness of this danger spikes periodically around the time of celebrity overdoses like that of Heath Ledger in early 2008, we feel that this epidemic is not getting anywhere near the attention it deserves.

 Caring and Effective Rehab Programs for Prescription Meds Addiction

-Visit The Landing, The Rose and Sunrise Ranch websites for more information about Prescription Drug Addiction Treatment.
+Visit The Landing, The Rose and Sunrise Ranch websites for more information about prescription drug addiction treatment at each of our rehab centers.
 Sober Living by the Sea has developed individualized treatment programs that cater to various ages, genders, and drugs of choice (read our rehab programs overview to see all programs at a glance).
 Since 1986, we have been treating addiction at our rehab facilities in Southern California and have the knowledge and expertise to properly assess the clients who come to us needing help to reclaim their lives from the grasp of addiction to drugs and/or alcohol.

 Prescription Drug Abusers Have Unique Needs